LucaMalavolta/PyORBIT/docs/installation.rst

 .. code:: bash

-  conda create --name pyrbit python=3
+  conda create --name pyorbit python=3

 To list the available environment do: